mautic/mautic-community-handbook/pages/13.contributing/02.developer/01.Code/02.Pull requests/docs.md

 ### Choose the right branch

 Before working on a PR, you must determine on which branch you need to work.
-Mautic follows [Semantic Versioning](https://semver.org/), which is best illustrated by an example.
+Mautic follows [Semantic Versioning][semver], which is best illustrated by an example.
 Let's say we just released a 3.0.0 version of Mautic, the following would apply:

 |Mautic version|Breaking changes/features allowed?|New features/enhancements allowed?|Bug fixes allowed?|
 |---|---|---|---|